raspberrypilearning/pixel-art-unplugged/en/step_6.md

 --- hint ---

-When you encoded a mono-tone image you only needed **2** columns (X & Y), for multi-colour pictures you will need at least 1 more column to store the colour.
+To encode a monochrome image, you only need **two** columns (for x and y).
+For multicolour pictures, you need at least one more column to store the colour.

 DESIGN - Like this image but a 2x2 grid only.